 Bentley engineering boss Matthias Rabe told Autocar that there is “some interest in an electrified GT from Bentley customers who live in metropolitan areas and will need a car capable of zero-emissions running to drive in new clear-air zones”.
-The company has a strategic roadmap for the total electrification of its product line by 2030, and has already introduced PHEV versions of the Bentayga SUV and the Flying Spur limousine.
+The company has a strategic roadmap for the total electrification of its product line by 2030, and has already introduced PHEV versions of the Bentley Bentayga SUV and the Bentley Flying Spur limousine.

-Crewe’s technical options for any GT Hybrid would include the same V6 hybrid system fitted to those sibling models; a more powerful V8 hybrid technically similar to the powertrain in Porsche’s Panamera Turbo S E-Hybrid; or even a more powerful and sophisticated combination of electric motors and piston power to rival Mercedes-AMG’s recently announced GT 73.
+Crewe’s technical options for any GT Hybrid would include the same V6 hybrid system fitted to those sibling models; a more powerful V8 hybrid technically similar to the powertrain in Porsche’s Panamera Turbo S E-Hybrid; or even a more powerful and sophisticated combination of electric motors and piston power to rival the recently announced Mercedes-AMG GT 73.
 “We are investigating several options in the experimental prototype stage,” said Rabe, “but we are still talking to customers and testing the appetite of the market.”

 While a smaller-engined, less powerful PHEV could give Bentley the best chance of scoring a sub-50g/km European emissions rating, it might not be the obvious choice.
 Buyers in key global markets continue to favour the GT’s 12-cylinder engine over the smaller V8, and there are even some at Crewe with memories long enough to recall how poorly the BMW-engined Arnage of the late 1990s was received by customers who were quick to swap them in for 6.75-litre, Bentley-engined Red Label cars.